OptimiDEV/P2RPG/README.md

-# 🗡️ AI RPG Adventure
+# R2RPG

-A fantasy RPG adventure game with an AI companion powered by Player2 technology.
-Developed by **OptimiDev Studios**.
+A fantasy RPG adventure game with an AI companion powered by Player2.
+Developed by **OptimiDev**.

 ## 🎮 Game Features